freemind001/easy-switcher/README.md

 ## Known bugs & issues
 * Doesn't work correctly together with key remappers such as keyd.
+* Works better if you use single-key shortcut for layout switching.
+Please consider making additional single-key shortcut for layout switching in your system settings for better perfomance.

 ## Tags
 punto switcher for Ubuntu, xneur analog, gxneur alternative